awsdocs/aws-lambda-developer-guide/doc_source/services-s3-batch.md

 In the [execution role](lambda-intro-execution-role.md) for the function, set a trust policy for Amazon S3 to assume the role when it runs your function\.

-If your function uses the AWS SDK to manage Amazon S3 resources, you need to add Amazon S3 permissions in the execution role\.
+If your function uses theAWS SDK to manage Amazon S3 resources, you need to add Amazon S3 permissions in the execution role\.

 When the job runs, Amazon S3 starts multiple function instances to process the Amazon S3 objects in parallel, up to the [concurrency limit](invocation-scaling.md) of the function\.
 Amazon S3 limits the initial ramp\-up of instances to avoid excess cost for smaller jobs\.